dgaydukov/cert-aws/sa/files/sa.md

 Federation - process to move authentication/authorization into third party to handle, so you get token from user which you verify against third party provider.
 Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users.
 External identities can be of 3 types (2 created from iam console by adding identity provider, 1 from cognito):
 * SAML - corporate IdP (microsoft AD, aws AD).
 ADFS (Active Directory Federation Services) - used to connect AD to iam using SAML protocol.
 When you create role choose SAML type.
-* OpenId Connect - web IdP (cognito, facebook, google or any other openId connect).
+* OpenId Connect - public web IdP (Facebook/Google/Amazon/Cognito supported out-of-the boxy).
 When you create role choose web identity type.
-* cognito IdP - use cogntio identity to get temporary aws credentials (you don't need to identity provider through iam console).
+* cognito IdP - use cogntio identity to get temporary aws credentials.
 When create role choose web identity type and select cognito as IdP
+If you want to use SAML or other OpenID providers (those except 4 default) you have to add IdP to iam first, using `create-saml-provider/create-open-id-connect-provider`
+So if you need federated access:
+* if you have public web IdP like Facebook/Google/SalesForce - use role with openId connect (supported out-of-the-box by aws)
+* if you have corporate saml IdP like microsoft AD - use role with saml connect (supported out-of-the-box by aws)
+* if your corporate IdP is not saml based - use custom identity broker to fetch aws console url (you need to write code to get console access)
 FU (Federated user) - user of such external identity who can access aws services but don't have corresponding iam user (so it managed outside aws iam)
 FU can access aws management console in 2 ways
 * programmatically request security credentials and put them into sign-in request to the AWS